smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

             }
         }

-Finally, we can now run the whole application to see our change (``make run``).
-After you run it, you should now see the new menu item in the web application, and should be able to order it.
+Finally, we will run the whole application to see our change (``make run``).
+After you run it, you should see the new menu item in the web application, and should be able to order it.

 .. raw:: html